Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Scientists now know that dinosaurs evolved bird-like characteristics long before the appearance of Archaeopteryx - the Late Jurassic fossil usually thought to be the earliest bird.

-Left, a painting of Archaeopteryx by Maurice Wilson, and right, a fossil of the 'earliest bird' from the Museum's collection
+Left, a painting of Archaeopteryx by Maurice Wilson.
+Right, a fossil of the ‘earliest bird’ from the collection cared for at the Natural History Museum.

 It was possibly due to a move by some small theropods into trees in search of either food or protection.

-During the course of their evolutionary history, the body size of some theropod groups gradually decreased - a trend that, together with many other changes to the skeleton, ultimately led to the appearance of birds.
+During the course of their evolutionary history, the body size of some theropod groups gradually decreased.
+This trend, together with many other changes to the skeleton, ultimately led to the appearance of birds.

 'New discoveries mean we constantly have to update views on dinosaur appearance, behaviour and lifestyle.'